judexzhu/knowledgebase/server-dell-tseries-r630.md

  * 24 DIMM slots; requires 1 DIMM to boot; max of 1.5T RAM (24 x 64GB); slots 8-16 require CPU2 to be installed; DIMM slot enumeration printed on chassis lid underside and matches PCB printing
  * Ships with iDRAC8 express (shared IPMI LAN port, no KVM-over-IP) or iDRAC enterprise with dedicated port
  * Graphics cards require GPU installation kit part (power cables for GPU cards); supports active (with fan) cards only
+ * Graphics cards require all fan units to be installed (all fans do not ship with base unit)

 ## Profile 'Cluster Slave'
 ### BIOS configuration